NCATSTranslator/OperationsAndWorkflows/operations/trapi_constraints.md

           assert qedge_id in result["edge_bindings"]
   ```

-* "no orphaned knowledge graph elements" - All knowledge graph nodes and edges will be referenced by at least one result binding.
+* "no orphaned knowledge graph elements" - All knowledge graph nodes and edges MUST be referenced by at least one result binding.

   ```python
   bound_knodes = [